 A short Brace Height usually means the bow is faster and a longer brace height usually means it is more forgiving.
-Manufacturers try to find the best combination to make their bows shoot fast, yet very forgiving and smooth shooting.
+Manufacturers try to find the best combination to make their bows shoot fast, yet forgiving and smooth shooting.
 This isn’t always the case, but it is the general rule of thumb.

 IBO or ATA Speed

 When selecting a new bow, it will be easy to get caught up in its advertised speed.
 While these speeds can look very enticing, they are a baseline and do not represent how fast it will actually shoot for you.
-There are a lot of other factors that go into its actual speed.
+There are a lot of other factors that go into actual shooting speed.
 Bow speeds are dictated by the International Bowhunting Organization (IBO).
-A few bow manufacturers use speed ratings from the Archery Trade Association (ATA) instead.
+A few bow manufacturers use speed ratings from the Archery Trade Association (ATA).
 Both have different formulas for measuring bow speed, but both measure their speed in Feet per Second (FPS).
-The important thing to note is that rarely will a compound bow shoot at the advertised IBO or ATA speed unless you are using the IBO or ATA listed draw weight, draw length, and specific arrow weight dictated by these two organizations.
+The important thing to note is that rarely will a compound bow shoot at the advertised IBO or ATA speed unless you are using the IBO or ATA listed draw weight, draw length, and specific arrow weight used to set the advertised speed.

 The Draw Weight is the number of pounds required to pull the bowstring back to full draw.
 This is then used as the force with which the bow will shoot.
 The max draw weight on a bow and the maximum draw length is part of the equation that determines the full speed of the bow (how fast it shoots your arrow).
 The lower the draw weight on your bow is set, the slower your bow will shoot (in reference to its rated IBO/ATA Speed).
 There are multiple other factors that determine the speed of your arrow when it’s shot, but draw weight can make it lose approximately 20 Feet Per Second (FPS) for every 10 pounds of reduction (on average).